homebridge/homebridge-raspbian-image/README.md

 * Includes a user friendly, easy to use web based GUI to configure Homebridge and monitor your Raspberry Pi
 * Visual configuration for over 50 popular plugins (no manual config.json editing required)

-This image also provides config command called `homebridge-config` which helps you keep Node.js up-to-date, perform maintentance on your Homebridge server, and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.
+This image also provides config command called `hb-config` which helps you keep Node.js up-to-date, perform maintentance on your Homebridge server, and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.

 The Homebridge service is installed using the method described in the official [Raspberry Pi Installation Guide](https://github.com/nfarina/homebridge/wiki/Install-Homebridge-on-Raspbian) on the [Homebridge](https://github.com/nfarina/homebridge) project wiki.